Subtext goes right here whatever you want to say goes here

 In addition to allergies, a hypersensitive immune system may cause other inflammations in the airway by attacking commensal bacteria (Figure 3B).
 These can trigger, for example, periodontitis, rhinosinusitis, and tonsillitis.
 Therefore, this theory can explain previously observed associations between oral “infectious” diseases and common allergies (Arbes and Matsui, 2011).
 Taking the prebiotic composition relieved the allergic family member’s tonsillitis.

 Figure 3C illustrates how the immune system regains its strength under pathogenic infection.
 First, the invading pathogen directly out-competes probiotics that produce pacifying metabolites.
 Second, severe infection induces pyrogens that raise body temperature to inhibit or kill probiotics.
 Some probiotics, including Veillonella, are temperature-sensitive (Carlier, 2015).
-Consequently, suppressed probiotics will cease or significantly reduce the production of relevant metabolites.
-That means restraints on the immune system disappear or lose.
+Consequently, suppressing probiotics will cease or significantly reduce the production of relevant metabolites.
+That means restraints on, or brake of, the immune system disappear or lose.
 Third, the pathogen causes damage to normal tissue and releases toxins that stimulate the immune system directly.
 This stimulation acts like an accelerator to the immune system.
 The immune system, without the brake and with the accelerator, will then regain its strength to fight pathogens.
 This mechanism could explain how fevers increase immunity and help the body fight diseases, even cancers (Atkinson, 1979).

 Second, the gut has a less significant role in common allergies.
 This study indicates the interactions between probiotics and the immune system come primarily at the local level.
 Long-distance interaction or circulation of immune cells likely plays a secondary role.